buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcRelCoversSpaces.md

 > IFC4 CHANGE  The attribute name has been changed from _RelatedSpace_ to _RelatingSpace_ with upward compatibility for file based exchange.

 ### RelatedCoverings
-Relationship to the set of coverings covering that cover surfaces of this space.
+Relationship to the set of coverings that cover surfaces of this space.